GarbuzovKE/House-prices/README.md

 - **Box Cox Transformation** of skewed features.
 - **Getting dummy variables** for categorical features.

-Then i chose base models, cross-validateв them on the data and stacked them.
+Then i chose base models, cross-validated them on the data and stacked them.
 Base models are robust to outlies via Robust scaler.